 Vietnam Travel Insurance

 While that’s the most obvious thing, many tourists overlook travel insurance.
-While you should have travel insurance regardless of the country you’re heading to, it’s a must when it comes to Vietnam.
+While you should have travel insurance regardless of the country you’re heading to, it’s a must in Vietnam.
 You never know what can happen to you on your trip.
 Vietnam is more or less a safe country to visit.
 However, food poisoning occurs quite frequently.

 Getting the most out of your Vietnam trip is almost only possible with good travel insurance.
 Unforeseeable events can be reduced to a minimum, and you and your travel buddies can safely explore the city.